Skill Demand Index

 Which roles need Troubleshooting Mobile Applications most:

 Software Engineering positions drive 100% of demand.
-Skills commonly paired with Troubleshooting Mobile Applications include Technical Know-How.
+Skills commonly paired with Troubleshooting Mobile Applications include Technical Know-How and Technical Support Experience.

 Depth Level Distribution